 Our role is to support businesses by helping to develop their leaders by offering a wide variety of training and continuous professional development (CPD) programmes that provide a broad range of content to suit the diversity of the island’s business.
 The IoD Isle of Man branch also provides excellent networking opportunities bringing together leaders across all sectors including private, public and third sectors.

 Who do you represent?

-What is so unique about your region?
+What is unique about the Isle of Man?